 The Procurement Leadership Group, reporting to the NSW Procurement Board, comprises senior executives drawn from across the public sector.
 The Group supports and makes recommendations to the NSW Procurement Board on matters determined by the Group or referred to it by the NSW Procurement Board.
 A primary purpose of the Group will be to achieve and maintain consistent approaches to procurement across agencies and senior procurement leadership within agencies.

 The NSW Procurement Board will also establish Category Working Groups around particular procurement categories and private sector industry advisory groups.

 ICT goods and services procurement

-The NSW Procurement Board has recently delegated the governance of procurement of ICT goods and services to the ICT Board.
+The NSW Procurement Board has delegated the governance of procurement of ICT goods and services to the ICT Board.
 This is designed to ensure that the ICT policies and strategies endorsed by the ICT Board are implemented with the right mix of procurement activity and contracts.
 In this case ‘ICT goods and services’ include hardware, services, networking, software, and telecommunications which constitute the ICT procurement category.

 View a more extensive list of goods and services considered to fit within this category.